ethereum/web3.py/docs/web3.eth.rst

       Only available on persistent connection providers: ``WebSocketProvider`` and ``AsyncIPCProvider``.

-      Returns a subscription ID that can be used to track or unsubscribe from an event's logs.
+      Returns a subscription ID that can be used to track a particular subscription to, or unsubscribe from, an event.
       For usage examples see the docs on :ref:`subscription-examples`.

       .. code-block:: python